-Database Backup allows you to perform physical backup for Windows or Linux Oracle databases of multiple architectures such as singe-instance, Data Guard physical standby, and Real Application Clusters (RAC).
+Database Backup (DBS) allows you to perform physical backup for Windows or Linux Oracle databases of multiple architectures such as singe-instance, Data Guard physical standby, and Real Application Clusters (RAC).

 Oracle architectures that support physical backup

-- Oracle single-instance databases
+- Single-instance Oracle databases

-- Automatic Storage Management (ASM)-based Oracle single-instance databases
+- Automatic Storage Management (ASM)-based single-instance Oracle databases

 - Oracle Data Guard physical standby